 Crab No. 9

 The largest crabs in the world come from Japan: the Japanese spider crab.
-These beasts can have legs as long as 12 feet.
+These beasts can have legs as long as 13 feet.
 We think this is super creepy (can you say nightmare fuel?!), but kids are weird and think it’s cool.
 And if you gathered a group of crabs together they would be called casts.

 Crab No. 10